aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 ## Reading a Markdown Document

-The following code snippet shows you how to read a markdown document.
+The following code snippet demonstrates you how to read a markdown document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithMarkdownFeatures-ReadMarkdownDocument.cpp" >}}